| List of historic valves in the ase-museoedelpro collection |

 |

-| 891 / 891R |
+/ 891R |

-The rated power of the
+The rated power of the water-cooled 891 triode was

-891R with finned radiator was rated at 4 kW with forced-air
+was rated at 4 kW with forced-air cooling.

 *** This sample, made by Italian Fivre, survived the shipping to us despite